sagrawalx/sagrawalx.github.io/_posts/2018-12-13-hindi-and-urdu.md

 Iqbal: Nothing...
 I was just about to say that I'm going to have club soda anyway.

-Munshi: You're being so insensible!
+Munshi: How insensible!
 If someone was listening, they'd think I was forcing you to drink poison...
 C'mon, is there even any difference between lemon soda and club soda?
 The same factory makes both bottles.
 The same machine fills them both up.
 And besides, if you take the sweetness and the fragrance out of lemon soda, what would you be left with?

 Iqbal: Club soda...
 Brackish water...